sveltejs/sapper/site/content/docs/00-introduction.md

 ### Comparison with Next.js

-[Next.js](https://github.com/zeit/next.js) is a React framework from [Zeit](https://zeit.co), and is the inspiration for Sapper.
+[Next.js](https://github.com/zeit/next.js) is a React framework from [Vercel (formerly ZEIT)](https://vercel.com), and is the inspiration for Sapper.
 There are a few notable differences, however:

 * Sapper is powered by Svelte instead of React, so it's faster and your apps are smaller
 * Instead of route masking, we encode route parameters in filenames (see the [routing](docs#Routing) section below)